darkitechtor/homelab/README.md

 ## Usage

-Copy etither whole repository or a separate service folder, which contains `docker-compose.yml` file and, optionally, some additional confugiration files.
+Copy either whole repository or a separate service folder, which contains `docker-compose.yml` file and, optionally, some additional configuration files.
 Don't forget to create and populate an `.env` file if you see that any environment variables are mentioned in `docker-compose.yml` (it looks like `${something}`).
 After copying the files just run `docker-compose up -d` in a directory with `docker-compose.yml` file and let the magic begins.